mrkale/gbj_ds18b20/README.md

 <a id="getDevices"></a>

 ## getDevices()

 #### Description
 The method returns number of active (communicating) devices on the one-wire bus of all families (not only DS18B20 sensors).
+* The number of devices is calculated just in the constructor, i.e., at the moment of the creation of a library instance object unlike updating the number of active DS18B20 temperature sensors at each bus iteration and returned by [getSensors()](#getSensors).

 #### Syntax
     uint8_t getDevices()